Types of Financial Aid - Federal

-- The Direct Loan has a loan origination fee that is deducted from each loan disbursement you receive.
+- Origination Fees: The Direct Loan has an origination fee that is deducted from each loan disbursement you receive.
 See the chart for origination fee amounts.

 - The federal government pays the interest on the subsidized loan while you are in school at least half-time (6 credits).
 NOTE: Undergraduate borrowers of subsidized loans disbursed between July 1, 2012 and June 30, 2014 are responsible for any interest that accumulates during the six-month grace period.

 - You can borrow up to your financial need as determined by the federal financial aid formula or up to the program maximum, whichever is less.

 - The unsubsidized loan is not based on need.
 Interest accrues beginning the date of disbursement, during the in-school period, the grace period, and periods of repayment or deferment.

 - The interest may be paid during the in-school period or deferred.
 Students are encouraged to pay the interest while in school to avoid capitalization of interest.
 Deferment of interest payments will capitalize interest (add your interest to the principal amount of the loan) and will increase the amount of your loan making your loan more expensive.

 |Direct Loan Limits per Grade Level

 |Grade levels 3 or 4 and 5 (post-baccalaureate)